praveer09/praveer09.github.io/_posts/2016-07-14-java-8-optional-as-a-monad.markdown

 The computations as part of arguments of methods [`map`][map] and [`filter`][filter] on the Optional are performed only when the underlying value is not null i.e. when the Optional object is not empty.
-The below is taken from the Java source code for [`filter`][filter] method.
+The below is taken from the Java source code for `filter` method.
 Note the predicate passed to filter is evaluated only when Optional is not empty i.e. value is present.
 Also the return type is again `Optional` so that further chaining can be done.

 ```java